bluemelodia/Lists/README.md

 9) The user has the opportunity to go to full screen view with any topics, where they can now view and interact with all widgets.
 10) In both the snapshot and full screen views, users can see a list of imminent tasks.
 11) When users decrease the size of the viewport, the column will shift to 2 -> 1 column.
-12) The category screen is mainly a place to add new categories.
+12) The category screen is mainly a place to add new categories and see top-level information.
 User shouldn't be able to do everything on the categories page.
+13) On the tile view users can see - # of upcoming events.

 ### Widgets